Skip to main content

 Limitations

-Palette does not support nesting profile variables within macros or other profile variables.
+• Nesting profile variables within macros or other profile variables is not supported.

-Some packs may not support certain cluster profile variable data formats.
-If there is an existing schema constraint defined in the pack, the variable must satisfy the schema.
+• The variable must satisfy any existing schema constraint defined in the pack.
 Refer to the Pack Constraints page for more information.

 Next Steps